-As of December 31, 2003, the District has recognized revenue and expenditures of \$7,200 in salary supplements that the State of Louisiana has paid directly to the District's employees.
+As of December 31, 2003, the District has recognized revenue and expenditures of \$21,000 in salary supplements that the State of Louisiana has paid directly to the District's employees.

-Note 10 - RISK MANAGEMENT
+Note 11 - RISK MANAGEMENT

-The District is exposed to various risks of loss related to workers' compensation; torts; theft of, damage to and destruction of assets; errors and omissions; natural disasters; and group health benefits for which the District carries commercial insurance and also participates in the Parish's risk management program for workers' compensation and group health insurance.
+The District is exposed to various risks of loss related to workers' compensation; torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters and group health benefits for which the District participates in the Parish's risk management program for general liability, workers' compensation, group insurance, property and auto liability.
 No settlements were made during the year that exceeded the District's insurance coverage.
-The District's premiums for workers' compensation insurance are based on a fixed percentage of payroll.
-The premiums for auto liability are paid to the Parish for reimbursement of commercial carrier premiums.
-The premiums for group insurance are based on a fixed rate per employee.
-The Parish handles all claims filed against the District for which it has insurance coverage under the Parish.
+The District's premiums for general liability are based on such factors as its operations and maintenance budget, exposure and claims experience.
+The Premiums for workers' compensation based on a fixed percentage of payroll.
+The District's premiums for group health insurance are based on a fixed rate per employee.
+The premiums for auto liability are based on the claims experience, vehicle type and mileage.
+The premiums for property are based on the District's property value to the total of all the property value covered.
+The Parish handles all claims filed against the District.
 The District could have additional exposure for claims in excess of the Parish's insurance contracts as described below: